aarathi01/speech-to-text/packages/react-voice-search-widget/README.md

 - 🔍 **Real-Time Search**
   Automatically queries a backend search API as you speak or type (with debounce).

+- 💾 Search History
+  Users can view their past queries and associated results.

 - 🎯 **Keyword Highlighting**
   Matched words are highlighted in the search results and transcript text.